SMCominotti/SMCominotti/README.md

 ### <div align="center">I'm Stella Maris👩‍💻 Full Stack Developer 💻</div>

-- 🔭 I’m currently working on [Proyecto-individual-Food](smcominotti.github.io/proyecto-individual-food/)
+- 🔭 I’m currently working on an [Proyecto-individual-Food](smcominotti.github.io/proyecto-individual-food/)  and on a group project, with 6 colleagues: [Airbnb-Clone](smcominotti.github.io/Airbnb-Clone/)

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript , MongoDB and Next... and I want to learn Angular too.

 - 📨 You can contact me at smcominotti@gmail.com